mathiscode/helio-api-boilerplate/README.md

 Models are just normal Mongoose models.

 The mods will handle routes under a given /path.
 Models are not loaded directly by mods, but provided by Helio when the mod is instantiated with the `needModels` property, which is an array of models to be loaded when the mod is instantiated.
-The mod can then use its own schemas to extend the model provided by Helio.
+The mod can then use its own schemas to extend the models provided by Helio.

 If that's confusing, just look at the [example-mod](src/mods/example-mod/index.js) and you'll see what's going on.